dotnet/machinelearning/docs/code/MlNetCookBook.md

 Assuming the example above was used to train the model, here's how you calculate the metrics.

-Calculating the metrics with the dynamic API is as follows.
 ```csharp
 // Read the test dataset.
 var testData = mlContext.Data.ReadFromTextFile<AdultData>(testDataPath,